omgol411/disobind/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10360718.svg)]()

 # Disobind
-Disobind is a deep learning method for predicting partner-dependent contact maps and interface residues for an IDR and its binding partner from their sequences.
+Disobind is a deep learning method for predicting interprotein contact maps and interface residues for an IDR and its binding partner from their sequences.

 ## Publication and Data
 * Kartik Majila, Varun Ullanat, Shruthi Viswanath, __Disobind: __, [DOI]().